| Drugs: page 2

 ]

-Parents are caught in a paradox.
+Parents are caught in a paradox:

 Paradox: A paradox exists

-Parents can't communicate, "No
+Many parents can't communicate, "No

-drugs" without their hypocrisy revealing itself.
-And so, communication
+drugs" without their hypocrisy revealing itself and so, communication

 Parents have two big